woltemade/melon-lab/README.md

 ### Calling functions in Melon.js

 All the functions that interact with the blockchain (read or write) follow the same pattern.
-You need to pass in the `environment` (as set up above) as the first argument, and the arguments to the smart contract function as a second argument in an object.
+You need to pass in the `environment` object (as set up above) as the first argument, and the arguments to the smart contract function as a second argument in an object.
 Below is an example of calling the `setupFund` function in the saga of a React application.

 ```javascript
 import {